 While the OGSM model is simple, there are certain problems that each organization solves in its own way:

 - Strategies.
 The term might be confusing.
 As we discussed before, there are at least 10 different schools of strategy.
-Most coinciden in the idea that strategy is a hypothesis, and it should give a clear context for the future actions.
+Most agree that strategy is a hypothesis, and it should give a clear context for future actions.
 In the paradigm of OGSM, the strategies look more like simple action plans.

-- Mesures.
+- Measures.
 There is no agreement about what should be quantified by the measures – the strategies, the goals, or the objectives.
 Or should we have the measures on all these levels?

 - Leading vs. Lagging Measures.
 Similar to Hoshin Kanri, OGSM doesn’t make any specific difference between leading measures and lagging measures.
 We can only imagine that most of the strategies will be quantified by the leading measures, while goals and objectives will be validated by the lagging metrics.